Veterinary public health: Online master’s degree

 - GRE scores.
 Alternative qualifying exams (e.g., LSAT, MCAT, or GMAT) will be considered as well.
 For applicants seeking a GRE waiver or course waiver, complete and upload the waiver request to your online application.

 - Résumé or CV.
 Please explain any significant gaps in education or work experience.

 - Two letters of recommendation.
 In the online application, you will need to supply names and contact details of two people who are well-acquainted with your academic experience and can attest to your intellectual, experiential and interpersonal abilities.
 At least one of these letters must come from a professor or other academic official.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.

 - TOEFL or IELTS score reports for applicants whose native language is not English.

 Carefully follow the instructions on the application site.

 - Upload the above documents in the online application

 - Degree/Delivery: Masters- Distance (Online/Remote Site/etc.)

 - Academic Program: Public Health/Veterinary Public Health-Distance (MPH)

 - TOEFL or IELTS scores: Institution Code 6875 (if applicable)